Last updated on April 11th, 2025 at 05:53 am

 Check if keywords need to be listed in a specific order or formatted differently

-How to Write Keywords In Abstract: Best Practices
+How to Write Keywords In an Abstract: Best Practices

 1. Specificity is Key